alamridoy/-Music-Library-System/README.md

 ## Go to Backend Folder

-### Copy the content of Gitignore/env_example.txt
+### Copy the content of Gitignore/env.txt
 ### Create .env file in the root and paste it there

    ```bash
    npm install
    npm start
 ```
 ## Project Structure
 1. Running Project is on api/v1 folder
 2. /api - This folder contains the source code of the Node.js application.
-3. /songs: The path to the folder where images are stored.
+3. /songs: The path to the folder where songs are stored.
 4./Gitignore: Configuration file for environment variables.
 Update this file with your specific configuration.